skypilot-org/skypilot/docs/source/getting-started/quickstart.rst

      accelerators: K80

    # Working directory (optional) containing the project codebase.
-   # This directory will be synced with the provisioned cluster.
+   # This directory will be synced to ~/sky_workdir on the provisioned cluster.
    workdir: .

    # Typical use: pip install -r requirements.txt